metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_http_proxy_v1_manifest.md

 Optional:

-- `disabled` (Boolean) Disabled defines whether to disable all JWT verification for thisroute.
-This can be used to opt specific routes out of the defaultJWT provider for the HTTPProxy.
-At most one of this field or the'require' field can be specified.
+- `disabled` (Boolean) Disabled defines whether to disable all JWT verification for this route.
+This can be used to opt specific routes out of the default JWT provider for the HTTPProxy.
+At most one of this field or the 'require' field can be specified.
-- `require` (String) Require names a specific JWT provider (defined in the virtual host)to require for the route.
-If specified, this field overrides thedefault provider if one exists.
-If this field is not specified,the default provider will be required if one exists.
-At most one ofthis field or the 'disabled' field can be specified.
+- `require` (String) Require names a specific JWT provider (defined in the virtual host) to require for the route.
+If specified, this field overrides the default provider if one exists.
+If this field is not specified, the default provider will be required if one exists.
+At most one of this field or the 'disabled' field can be specified.

 <a id="nestedatt--spec--routes--load_balancer_policy"></a>